Shopify/polaris/src/components/Banner/README.md

 #### Don’t

 - Move focus to banners if they appear on page load, or outside the merchant’s current workflow
-- Use warning or critical (`role=”alert”`) banners to convey information that the merchant doesn’t need to address immediately
+- Use attention or critical (`role=”alert”`) banners to convey information that the merchant doesn’t need to address immediately

 <!-- end -->